damiancclarke/rwolf2/README.md

 # rwolf2 - A more flexible syntax to calculate Romano-Wolf stepdown p-values for multiple hypothesis testing

 `rwolf2` calculates [Romano and Wolf](#references)'s ([2005a](#references),[b](#references))
-step-down adjusted p-values robust to multiple hypothesis testing.
+step-down adjusted *p*-values robust to multiple hypothesis testing.
 It provides a more general syntax than that provided in the [rwolf](https://github.com/damiancclarke/rwolf) command, although the underlying algorithm is the same.
-This program follows the resampling algorithm described in Romano and Wolf (2016), and provides a p-value corresponding to the significance of a hypothesis test where *S* tests have been implemented, providing strong control of the familywise error rate (the probability of committing any Type I error among all of the *S* hypotheses tested).
+This program follows the resampling algorithm described in Romano and Wolf (2016), and provides a *p*-value corresponding to the significance of a hypothesis test where *S* tests have been implemented, providing strong control of the familywise error rate (the probability of committing any Type I error among all of the *S* hypotheses tested).
 The `rwolf2` algorithm constructs a null